 1. Jupiter Beach

-Web Mistress Note: The group called Friends of Jupiter Beach organized in 1994 after citizens complained about dogs on the beach.
+Web Mistress Note: Friends of Jupiter Beach was organized in 1994 after citizens complained about dogs on the beach.
 They work hard to keep the above stretch of beach leash-free with doggie bag dispensers and monthly volunteer clean ups.
 Visitors should follow the rules or find another place to play with their dogs.

 2. Xanadu Road area